Marnack/advtrains_livery_tools/README.md

 # AdvTrains Livery Tools

 Currently in Beta release, AdvTrains Livery Tools is an extension for [Advanced Trains](https://content.minetest.net/packages/orwell/advtrains/) that adds APIs for mod developers to support more livery options for their wagons and locomotives.
 It also adds a livery designer tool that can be used by players in-game to view and customize the liveries of their wagons and locomotives from participating mods.
+The [Classic Coaches](https://content.minetest.net/packages/Marnack/classic_coaches/) mod, the [TfL S7 Stock Modpack](https://content.minetest.net/packages/advtrains_supplemental/tfl_s7_stock_modpack/), the [Advtrains Japanese Tram TLR0600](https://content.minetest.net/packages/advtrains_supplemental/advtrains_train_jpntlr600/) mod and the [DlxTrains](https://content.minetest.net/packages/Marnack/dlxtrains/) modpack are examples of participating mods.

 ![](screenshot.png)